rwilliams04/datavyu/tutorial/datavyu_tutorial.md

 ## Export Datavyu data using general export script

-Most of the functions in the R package `datavyur` depend on how the datavyu data has been exported.
-We'll use the script `datavyu2csv.rb` to export all our datavyu data into separate .csv files which will then be loaded into R.
+Most of the functions in the R package `datavyur` depend on how the Datavyu data (.opf files) has been exported.
+We'll use the script `datavyu2csv.rb` to export all of our `.opf` data into separate `.csv` files, which can then be loaded into R.

-The script you need can be found here: [https://github.com/iamamutt/datavyu/tree/master/general](https://github.com/iamamutt/datavyu/tree/master/general)
+The script you need to do this can be found here: [https://github.com/iamamutt/datavyu/tree/master/general](https://github.com/iamamutt/datavyu/tree/master/general)

-It's a good idea to go ahead and download the whole datavyu repository by clicking "Download ZIP" from here [https://github.com/iamamutt/datavyu](https://github.com/iamamutt/datavyu)
+It's a good idea to go ahead and download the whole github repository by clicking "Download ZIP" from here [https://github.com/iamamutt/datavyu](https://github.com/iamamutt/datavyu).

+### Using `datavyu2csv.rb`

-Open up Datavyu, the run the script `datavyu2csv.rb`.
-You'll be asked to select the folder that contains all your .opf files.
+Open up Datavyu, then run the script `datavyu2csv.rb`.
+You'll be asked to select the folder that contains all of your `.opf` files.
 If you have them in separate folders, that's okay.
-It will search through subfolders if you tell it to start at a root folder.
-The script will create a folder called `datavyu_opf_output_DATE` within the root folder you selected.
-You should see a bunch of .csv files in this new folder along with a log.txt file showing what was exported and any errors found during export.
-This is the data you'll use with R.
+It will search through subfolders if you tell it to start at some root folder.
+The script will create a new folder called `datavyu_opf_output_DATE` within the root folder you just selected.
+If successful, you should see multiple `.csv` files in this new folder along with a `log.txt` file showing what was exported and any errors found during export.
+This is the data you'll use with R (and can also be opened in a spreadsheet application).

-Open up the file called `rcode.R` which is found in the `tutorial/R` folder.
-This will show you some examples on how to use the `datavyur` package you already installed.

 ## Using `datavyur`

 This section will outline how to use some of the functions found in the `datavyur` package.
+Open up the file called `rcode.R` which is found in the `tutorial/R` folder.
+This will show you some examples on how to use the `datavyur` package you've already installed.
-To follow along, make sure you know where your .csv files have been saved when you used the `datavyu2csv.rb` script in the previous step.
-If you don't have .csv files, you can use the ones in the `tutorial/R/data` folder.
+To follow along, make sure you know where your .`csv` files have been saved when you used the `datavyu2csv.rb` script in the previous step.
+If you don't have `.csv` files, you can use the ones in the `tutorial/R/data` folder to work with.

+You have to first let R know where your data is at.
 To set the path of the data that was exported, do the following in RStudio:

 ```{.r .numberLines}
 # Find the full path to where the .csv files have been saved